ngxs/store/docs/advanced/actions-lifecycle.md

 # Actions Lifecycle

+This document affects the lifecycle of actions, after reading it you will understand how the NGXS handles actions and what stages they may be at.

 ## Theory

 Any action in NGXS can be in one of four states, these states are `DISPATCHED`, `SUCCESSFUL`, `ERRORED`, `CANCELED`.